Ground-Based Midcourse Defense System

 The Missile Defense Agency’s Ground-Based Midcourse Defense System (GMD) is a key element of the Ballistic Missile Defense System.
 The GMD employs integrated communications networks, fire control systems, globally deployed sensors, and Ground-Based Interceptors (GBIs) that are capable of detecting, tracking and destroying ballistic missile threats.
-The Ground-based Midcourse Defense (GMD) element of the Ballistic Missile Defense System provides Combatant Commanders the capability to engage and destroy intermediate- and long-range ballistic missile threats in space to protect the United States.
+The GMD element of the Ballistic Missile Defense System provides Combatant Commanders the capability to engage and destroy intermediate- and long-range ballistic missile threats in space to protect the United States.

 Aerojet Rocketdyne supplies the liquid propellant Divert and Attitude Control System (DACS) that maneuvers the Raytheon-built EKV with the precision needed (often referred to as a “bullet hitting a bullet”) to successfully impact and destroy missile threats.

 Alternate Propellant Tank (APT): Next generation design propellant tank for the EKV used on the GBI.
 This design update addressed producibility, material obsolescence, and cost related to the incumbent design.